TwisterMc/ask_ai/README.md

   - Various image sizes (512x512 to 1536x1024, including portrait and landscape options)
   - Quality settings (fast to maximum detail)
   - Adjustable creativity level
-  - Negative prompt support (specify what you don't want in the image)
   - Seed control (random or fixed for reproducible results)
   - Prompt history with easy reuse
   - Settings persistence across sessions